maxxsh/GifthealthEngineeringProject/README.md

 ## Larger production considerations

-If this project became bigger, I would split the source folder more clearly:
+If this project became bigger, I would split the source code into clearer modules:

 - `parser.ts` for parsing and validation
 - `processor.ts` for prescription event rules